jakequbit/threathunting/README.md

 - [exploit-db](https://www.exploit-db.com/) - access to direct exploits for simulating advanced attacks in your enviornment
 - [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - I use Red Canary's Atomic Red Team to test detection and imho it's the best MVP (both minimal viable product and most valuable player). (bonus: it's mapped to MITRE!)
+- [Amass](https://github.com/OWASP/Amass) - A great way to hunt for subdomains and map out your attack surface

 <h4>Data Sources / Monitoring Tools</h4>
 <p>Once you have a hypothesis, or a start/inspiration for your hunt, you'll have to find where pertinent information is collected or identify new information that should be collected.</p>